Summary

 Includes brain abscess, tumor, intracerebral hemorrhage, and trauma with epidural or subdural hematoma.

-Depending on case mix, mass lesions causing coma are common, especially in centers with patients with trauma, cancer, or stroke, and even in general hospitals.
+Depending on the case mix, mass lesions causing coma are common, especially in centers with patients with trauma, cancer, or stroke, and even in general hospitals.

 It is important to recognize early phases of herniation syndromes (caused by shifts of brain structures from one compartment to another), and to investigate and treat before irreversible damage occurs.
 Consciousness is impaired due to compression of ARAS components.